KaushCodeVibes/Data-Analysis-Dashboard/README.md

 # Netflix Data Analysis Dashboard

 A professional data analytics project focused on understanding Netflix movie trends using data preprocessing, data cleaning, and interactive data visualization.
-This dashboard is designed to support data‑driven business decisions for content strategy and audience insights.
+This dashboard is designed to support data‑driven business decisions for content strategy and audience insight.

 ---